warren-gates/code-creator/docs/index.md

 ### Current Features
 #### Velocity Context Sources
-- A [model](jvmclass/index.html) of the currently open Java or Kotlin class file
+- A [model][jvmclassPackageSummary] of the currently open Java or Kotlin class file
-- A model of a selected Java or Kotlin class file
+- A [model][jvmclassPackageSummary] of a selected Java or Kotlin class file
 - A reference to the currently open [project][project] in the IDE
 - A reference to a map of current environment variables retrieved from Java's ```System.getenv()```
 - The tools provided by [Velocity Generic Tools][velocityTools]